- Support a Student

 Philosophy and Approach:

-I approach therapy as a process of creative reading and writing.
-I will collaborate with you to read (bear witness to, understand, interpret) the stories you have been given (by parents, caregivers, siblings, friends, partners, institutions, society, etc.) as we craft new stories for you to live by—stories grounded in the values that infuse your life with meaning.
-In contrast to the medical model that locates the person as the problem and pathologizes “negative” human emotions (sadness, distress, anxiety, anger, fear) as things to be managed, controlled, or eliminated, I consider the full spectrum of emotions a natural response to the often traumatic and oppressive nature of life, relationships, and our world situation.
-My aim is not to help clients strive to fit into the emotionally narrow “happy” life often depicted in American advertising, but rather to grow into a meaningful life that embraces the rich continuum of human emotions and experiences.
+In contrast to the medical model—which locates the individual person as the problem and pathologizes “negative” human emotions (sadness, distress, anxiety, anger, fear) as things to be managed, controlled, or eliminated—I consider the full spectrum of emotions a natural response to the often traumatic and oppressive nature of life, relationships, and our world situation.
+Rather than helping clients struggle to achieve an emotionally narrow “happy” life often depicted in American advertising, I offer a nonjudgmental, compassionate space in which clients are invited to let go of painful patterns of resistance/performance (Doing) and ease into a healing sense of inherent completeness (Being) that naturally embraces the rich continuum of human emotions and experiences.

-Anxiety, depression, PTSD, veteran issues (combat trauma, MST, moral injury), internalized dominance, toxic whiteness and toxic masculinity, perfectionism, religious & spiritual concerns, SPMI including psychotic disorders.
+Anxiety, depression, PTSD, psychedelic integration issues, veteran issues (combat trauma, MST, moral injury), internalized dominance, toxic whiteness and toxic masculinity, perfectionism, religious & spiritual concerns, SPMI including psychotic disorders.

-Born 1985, he/him/his, white, straight, cisgender, allo, male, high-SES family of origin, Zen Buddhist, mostly able-bodied (chronic pain and orthopedic issues due to rock climbing accident), leftist, antifascist, democratic socialist.
+Born 1985, he/him/his, white, straight, cisgender, allo, male, high-SES family of origin, Zen Buddhist, mostly able-bodied (chronic pain and orthopedic issues due to rock climbing accident).